 i) Mutukula (Uganda) / Mutukula (Tanzania) – Electrification of the Ugandan side was commissioned in March 2009.
 Market survey on the Tanzanian side is complete and negotiations for a power supply agreement will commence as soon as funding is secured.

 ii) Kikagati (Uganda) / Murongo (Tanzania) – Electrification of Kikagati was commissioned in April 2009.
-Market survey on the Tanzanian side is complete and negotiations for a power supply agreement will commence as soon as funding is secured.
+Market survey on the Tanzanian side is complete and MoU between Tanzania and Uganda was signed in September 2011.
+Bilateral negotiations for a power supply agreement are ongoing.

 Gisoro (Uganda) is supplied from Rwanda while Byumba (Rwanda) is supplied from Uganda.